State of Cybersecurity in Canada 2026: 10 Findings That Should Change Your Plan

 Quote turnaround Two to five days Two to four weeks with security interviews

-What I do for every client now: a 60-minute pre-renewal review against the carrier questionnaire, six to eight weeks before the policy date.
-The single most common renewal-blocker I find is incomplete MFA on legacy admin accounts.
-See the cyber insurance coverage checklist I publish for my own clients.
+Every client now gets a 60-minute pre-renewal review against the carrier questionnaire, six to eight weeks ahead of the policy date.
+The blocker our engineers found most often is incomplete MFA on legacy administrator accounts.
+Read the cyber insurance coverage checklist I publish, and if your renewal falls inside 90 days, book the pre-renewal review now.

 Finding 5: Bill C-8 is reshaping supplier risk

-The capsule answer: Bill C-8 designates federally regulated critical-infrastructure operators, but the obligations flow downhill to their suppliers.
-If you sell to a bank, a telecom, an energy operator, or a federally regulated transport firm, expect mandatory incident reporting, supply-chain attestations, and significant penalty exposure to flow into your master service agreement in 2026.
+Short answer: the new Act designates federally regulated critical-infrastructure operators, and the obligations roll downhill to their suppliers.
+Sell to a bank, a telecom, an energy operator, or a federally regulated transport firm, and expect incident-reporting duties and supply-chain attestations to arrive inside your master service agreement.

-I am already reviewing supplier-flow-down clauses for several manufacturing clients whose customers are designated operators.
-The contractual asks are real: 72-hour incident notification to the prime, evidence of an incident response plan, MFA attestations, and right-to-audit language.
-The smart 2026 move is to read your own MSA addenda before the prime sends the redline.
-See my plain-language explainer on Bill C-8.
+I am reviewing flow-down clauses for manufacturing clients whose customers are designated operators.
+The asks are concrete: 72-hour incident notification to the prime, evidence of an incident response plan, MFA attestations, and right-to-audit language.
+Read your own MSA addenda before the prime sends the redline, or send us the addendum to review.
+My plain-language explainer on Bill C-8 covers the scope in detail.

 Finding 6: PHIPA and Quebec Law 25 enforcement is here

-I tell every client with even a small Quebec customer base or any health-information processing role: you are in scope, regardless of where your head office sits.
-PIPEDA modernization remains on the federal track, but your faster-moving risk in 2026 is provincial.
-See my PIPEDA compliance guide for Canadian small business.
+I tell every client with a Quebec customer base or any health-information role the same thing: you are in scope regardless of where head office sits.
+PIPEDA modernization stays on the federal track.
+Your more urgent 2026 risk is provincial.
+My PIPEDA compliance guide for Canadian small business maps the overlap.

 Finding 7: SMBs are now top targets, not bystanders